xAlex-an/xAlex-an/README.md

 ## 🎃 Purranormal
 **Created during the Code Institute Halloween Hackathon**

 Purranormal is a full-stack Django web application that helps witches find their perfect feline familiar through a swipe-based interface inspired by dating apps.
-Users can sign up, browse magical cat profiles, and view their own submissions in a personalized dashboard.
+Users can sign up, browse magical cat profiles, and view their cats in a personalized dashboard.

 **Tech stack:**  Python · Django · HTML5 · CSS3 · Bootstrap 5 · JavaScript (ES6+)